List of The Neverending Story characters: Atreyu

 Atreyu (German spelling: Atréju) is the protagonist of the mysterious book that Bastian reads.
 He is a young green-skinned warrior from the Grassy Plain.
-His parents were killed by a Purple Buffalo soon after he was born, and his entire village raised him; wherefore his name means "son of all" in his native language.
+His parents were killed by a Purple Buffalo soon after he was born, and his entire village raised him.
+His name means "son of all" in his native language.
 He is summoned by the Childlike Empress to save the land of Fantasia by finding a cure for her illness and given Auryn, an amulet that makes whoever wears it the Childlike Empress' herald.
 During the quest to find a cure, he meets Falkor the luckdragon, who becomes his steed after the death of his horse Artax.

 Bastian, reading Atreyu's story in the real world, experiences everything Atreyu does; this proves Fantasia's solution and the Empress' cure, in bringing Bastian to Fantasia to give the Empress a new name.
 Atreyu plays a prominent role in the second half of the novel, as Bastian travels Fantasia far and wide as its savior.
-They quickly become friends, but as Bastian continues to use AURYN, he becomes arrogant and gradually loses his memories.
-When Bastian has lost even his name, Atreyu and Falkor offer favorable testimony to the powers in AURYN, who allow Bastian's return to the human world.
+They quickly become friends, but as Bastian continues to use Auryn, he becomes arrogant and gradually loses his memories.
+When Bastian has lost even his name, Atreyu and Falkor offer favorable testimony to the powers in Auryn, who allow Bastian's return to the human world.
 With their friendship restored, Atreyu promises to finish the stories Bastian has begun in Fantasia.

 In the 1984 film The Neverending Story, the character of Atreyu is played by Noah Hathaway.
 His skin is ultimately not olive green as described in the novel; though it was attempted to do this through makeup, it never made it to the final production.
 As such, his people were ultimately called the Plains People instead of Greenskins.
 The character returns in The NeverEnding Story II: The Next Chapter, played by Kenny Morrison.
 In the 1995 animated show The Neverending Story, Atreyu (voiced by Dominic Zamprogna) has a younger sister named Saiya (voiced by Ashley Taylor Tickell) and his outward appearance has been patterned after Noah Hathaway from the first film, although this version has green skin like his novel version.
-In the 2001 Hallmark Channel mini-series, Tales from the Neverending Story, he is portrayed by Tyler Hynes and the character's people are called the Woodland People.
-He is shown to have a romantic relationship with a young aviatrix called "Fly Girl", and to be something of a village innocent.
+In the 2001 Hallmark Channel miniseries, Tales from the Neverending Story, he is portrayed by Tyler Hynes and the character's people are called the Woodland People.
+He is shown to have a romantic relationship with a young aviator called "Fly Girl", and to be something of a village innocent.